Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

 Recent developments in quantum devices and simulators enable us to explore far-from-equilibrium quantum dynamics of many-body systems, which is of both fundamental and practical importance.
-A paradigm is quantum quenches which have been studied extensively both theoretically and experimentally \cite{Calabrese_2006, Calabrese_2007, Calabrese_2007b, Calabrese_2016, Kaufman_2016, Wen_2018, goto2021nonequilibrating, 2005JSMTE..04..010C, 2019Sci...364..256L, 2019Sci...364..260B, PhysRevLett.109.020504, Alcaraz_2011, Islam_2015, Nozaki_2014, Sotiriadis_2008, Horvath_2022,Capizzi_2023,doi:10.1073/pnas.1703516114} where a system initially in a stationary state of some Hamiltonian is time-evolved by another Hamiltonian.
+A paradigm is quantum quenches which have been studied extensively both theoretically and experimentally \cite{Calabrese_2006, Calabrese_2007, Calabrese_2007b, Calabrese_2016, Kaufman_2016, Wen_2018, goto2021nonequilibrating, 2005JSMTE..04..010C, 2019Sci...364..256L, 2019Sci...364..260B, PhysRevLett.109.020504, Alcaraz_2011, Islam_2015, Nozaki_2014, Sotiriadis_2008, Horvath_2022,Capizzi_2023,doi:10.1073/pnas.1703516114} where a system is initially prepared in a stationary state of some Hamiltonian and then time-evolved by another Hamiltonian.
 The post-quench evolution of entanglement entropy and other quantities can reflect intrinsic dynamical properties of many-body systems such as ergodicity/non-ergodicity.
-Particularly, quantum quenches with inhomogeneity from disorder or intentional modulation yield intriguing dynamics rather than a nuisance.
-For instance, square-root deformation (SRD) quench allows perfect distant quantum communication \cite{perfect2004}, while M\"obius and sine-square deformation (SSD) quenches can lead to heating/non-heating dynamics and create a black-hole like excitation \cite{shinsei, goto2023scrambling}.
+Particularly, quantum quenches with inhomogeneity from disorder or intentional modulation yield intriguing dynamics.
+For instance, quantum quench by a (1+1)d inhomogenous Hamiltonian with couplings with square-root dependence on site indices, dubbed square-root deformation (SRD) in \cite{Wen_2016}, allows perfect distant quantum communication \cite{perfect2004}; For (1+1)d quantum many-body systems at conformal criticality, quantum quench by the so-called M\"obius and sine-square deformation (SSD) can lead to heating/non-heating dynamics and create a black-hole like excitation \cite{shinsei, goto2023scrambling}.